 - Record Retention and Destruction

 - Smoking Policy

 - Technology Acceptable Use Policy

 - Travel Policy

-I am pleased to share with you this copy of current All-College policies.
+We are pleased to share with you our All-College policies.
 These policies were developed as a guide for members of the campus community.

 As members of the College, we play an extremely important role in supporting the goals of the institution.
 These policies are not intended to be an implied or expressed contract but an informative document.
 The College may add to the policies or revoke or modify them from time to time.
 Administration will try to keep this material current, but there may be times when policy will change before this booklet can be revised.